rosiehiggins/Metaverse-NVC-research-project/README.md

 to start test server go npm start to try live version of web-app go to: https://metaversenvcdemo.web.app/

-## Usage

-#Python
-version prerequisite for TensorFlow v 3.7-3.10

-#Model

-## model coversion instructions
+### model coversion instructions

+How to use tensorFlow.js converter to convert h5 model to tensorFlow.js web version

 install pyenv
 install python v.6